-It can be daunting to start the search for a therapist to explore and heal some of the most sensitive and personal aspects of our lives.
-So the first thing to do is to check out a few therapists who look like they might be suitable, in the right place and at the right cost for you.
-Please send me your enquiry and we can arrange to speak for up to 20 minutes over the phone free of charge about the basic details.
+Finding the right therapist can be confusing and daunting.
+It's worth the effort to speak to a few who look like they might be suitable, in the right place and at the right cost for you.
+Please send me your enquiry and we can arrange to talk for up to 20 minutes over the phone free of charge about the basic details.
 If we seem like a good match we can meet for an initial assessment session.
 It is vital that clients feel happy and confident that we can talk together to make the process work best.

 When you're feeling overwhelmed, sad and anxious, talking to someone outside your family or circle of friends is useful, not just because of the relief it offers but also the fresh perspectives it brings.
-Talking therapists are trained to help you think clearly about yourself, the real nature of your needs and how to help you help yourself.
+Talking therapists are trained to help you think clearly about yourself, the real nature of your needs and how to help you find your own answers.

-I have worked with clients on a wide range of issues including:
+I work with clients on a wide range of issues including: